-When Vivint customer Pamela C. of Sparks, Nevada, went to bed one night in early 2011, she never could have imagined that her security system would save her life just a few short hours later when faced with an armed robber.
+When Vivint customer Pamela C. of Sparks, Nevada, went to bed one night, she never could have imagined that her security system would save her life just a few short hours later when faced with an armed robber.
 Pamela discovered first-hand that it was the live response and coaching she received from the Vivint control panel and rapid police response time that kept her safe — a response time that was shortened because she had a monitored system.

 Why response times matter